na-na-hi/renget/archive/chrprompt2.md

 >Carrot: I don't remember much, in fact i only remember one name, so i'd send mister Ali a letter asking who are them and why i know their name

 >Booker: I’d definitely send a letter to... m-my whole family.
 I...
 I still really do miss them.
-I’ve already made up my mind to stay here in this world, but I j-just want my family to know I’m okay.
+I’ve already made up my mind to stay here in this world, but I want my family to know I’m o-okay.
 I NEED them to know I’m okay.
-Even if they don’t believe it, I need to t-tell them what happened to me.
+Even if they don’t believe it, I need to tell them what happened to me.
 Hopefully we’ll find some way to com-communicate with the Old World, even if we can’t physically go back there again...

 **Former humans**, what was your favorite band back in the human world?
 >Lliam: Hmm?
 Music band?
 That's an odd thing to ask, but, hmm...
 Afterhours, that's all I'll say.